SakshamSaxena0-0/Google-Stock-Price-Prediction-2024/README.md

 - **Evaluation Metrics:** Calculates RMSE (Root Mean Squared Error) and R² Score.
 - **Visualization:** Plots the real vs. predicted stock prices.

+## Training the Model
+Run the model_training.py file to train the CNN model.

+## Testing the Model
+Run the model_execution.py file to test the trained model.

 ## Contributing
 Feel free to open issues or submit pull requests for improvements and bug fixes.